 Call to Order/Introductions

-Members Present: Ron Brooks, Chair; Susan Glass; Paul Edwards; Deb Lewis; Doug Powell.
+Ron Brooks, Chair; Susan Glass; Paul Edwards; Deb Lewis.
+Doug Powell was absent.

 Adoption of Agenda:

 Motion: Paul moved and Susan seconded adoption of the Agenda.
 Motion passed.

 The Minutes have not been received.
 Ron will follow up with Tom.